W427697/Discord-/MIGRATION.md

 If you had set `docs.autodocs = false`, this still works in 8.x, but will go away in 9.0 as a breaking change.
 If you don't want autodocs at all, simply remove the `'autodocs'` tag throughout your Storybook and autodocs will not be created.

+### `docs` and `story` system tags removed

+Storybook automatically added the tag `'docs'` to any docs entry in the index and `'story'` to any story entry in the index.
+This behavior was undocumented, and in an effort to reduce the number of tags we've removed them in 8.1.
+If you depended on these tags, please file an issue on the [Storybook monorepo](https://github.com/storybookjs/storybook) and let us know!

 ### Subtitle block and `parameters.componentSubtitle`